lanl-ansi/PowerModels.jl/docs/src/quickguide.md

 run_opf(network_data, ACPPowerModel, IpoptSolver())
 ```

+For additional details about the network data, see the [PowerModels Data Format](@ref) section.

 ## Inspecting the Formulation
 The following example demonstrates how to break a `run_opf` call into seperate model building and solving steps.
 This allows inspection of the JuMP model created by PowerModels for the AC-OPF problem,